-A striking remodelling of a 1920s house with excellent environmental credentials.
+A radical extension and reconfiguration of a 1920s house with excellent environmental credentials.

-The environmental strategy for the project, significantly increasing the energy efficiency of the house.
-The glass box contributes by acting as a solar collector, with hot air distributed throughout the house by a heat recovery system.
-Solar water heating and photovoltaic panels were installed and a recycled water tank placed in the old cellar provides water for the garden.
+The project significantly increases the energy efficiency of the house.
+The glass box acts as a solar collector, with hot air distributed throughout the house by a heat recovery system.
+Solar water heating and photovoltaic panels were installed and a recycled water tank was placed in the old cellar and provides water for the garden.
 Insulation was specified to be more than 20% above regulations.

 In collaboration with Ramses Frederickx.